College basketball star, Dorchester native Terrence Clarke dead at 19

 “I am on my way to Los Angeles to be with his mother and his brother to help wherever I can.
 This will be a difficult period for all those who know and love Terrence, and I would ask that everyone take a moment tonight to say a prayer for Terrence and his family.
 May he rest in peace.”

-Clarke, who was born in Boston, was limited to eight games — seven in non-conference play and one in the Southeastern Conference tournament — in the 2020-2021 college basketball season due to a right leg injury.
+Clarke, who was born in Boston and grew up in the Dorchester neighborhood, was limited to eight games — seven in non-conference play and one in the Southeastern Conference tournament — in the 2020-2021 college basketball season due to a right leg injury.
 A guard, Clarke started six games and averaged 9.6 points, 2.6 rebounds and 2.0 assists per game.

 It had been announced Wednesday that Clarke was signing with the agency Klutch Sports Group.